justUmen/background-video-player/README.md

 - transfer to/from mpv player :-)

-# XTRA (Not related to background-video-player but to Atom in general)
+# XTRA (Not related to background-video-player but to Atom in general on my personal configuration)

-For minimap highlight-selected, change 2 functions :
+1 - I want to switch displayCodeHighlights on text selection, to see it better, Need to change 2 functions in the "highlight-selected" plugin :

 search-model.js :